 I came to this school having come from a very high achiving high school with a much better enviornment and education.
 This school does have its share of highs including the SAS program which is very well set on giving kids more opportunities but there lows are much greater.
 Having been in the SAS program I have heard quite enough about polictics where it doesn't belong.
 I also feel the school is very much behind other schools in technology and policies hopefuly they improve with time.
 Overall the students are not as bad as people portray them to be but are actually great all around students.

 James Monroe High School is a public high school in Los Angeles.
-The principal of James Monroe High School is Christopher Rosas, who can be contacted at firstname.lastname@example.org.
-2,513 children attend James Monroe High School and identify primarily as Hispanic; Black, non-Hispanic; and White, non-Hispanic.
-23% of the James Monroe High School students are "limited in English proficiency."
+The principal of James Monroe High School is Christopher Rosas and can be contacted at email@example.com.
+2,513 children attend James Monroe High School and identify as Hispanic; Black, non-Hispanic; and White, non-Hispanic.
+23% of the James Monroe High School students have "limited English proficiency."
 81% of the 2,513 students here get reduced lunch prices.
 The student to teacher ratio at James Monroe High School is 18:1.
 Centers Of Learning is one of the nearest high schools.

 - Ceramics sculpture

 - Drawing painting

 |Native Hawaiian or Other Pacific Islander||0.5%||646343%|

 |Native American or Native Alaskan||0.3%||0.3%|